Ankur071/FlixFinder/README.md

 # FlixFinder
-A Movie Guide App using omdb api and JS
+A Movie Guide App using OMDb api and JS